politomorphism/Politomorphism/README.md

 **Politomorphism** is a paradigm in **Computational Political Anthropology (CPA)** — a transdisciplinary framework that treats political entities (leaders, movements, institutions) as *morphic agents*: symbolic structures capable of transforming social perception, legitimacy, and collective behavior through measurable computational mechanisms.

 The framework integrates political anthropology, computational linguistics, media theory, survival analysis, and inferential statistics into a unified analytical architecture with seven interconnected components.

+Politomorphism was conceived, designed, and developed entirely by **Serban Gabriel Florin** as an independent researcher, outside any institutional affiliation, over a continuous period of **approximately two years** (2024–2026).
+All theoretical foundations, mathematical formulations, empirical validations, and software implementations are original work by the author.

 > *"Political symbols are not representations of power — they are power's primary transmission medium."*